Bisket Jatra Festival of Bhaktapur

-The princess lay in bed and fell asleep quickly after the consummation of the marriage.
+The Princess lay in bed and fell asleep quickly after the consummation of the marriage.
 However, the young man heeded the advice of the elderly lady and stayed awake.
-He sat beside the princess and looked at her face.
-After a while, two venomous serpents crawled out from the nasal of the princess.
-The young man killed the snakes quickly with his sword, which freed the princess from the serpents’ curse.
+He sat beside the Princess and looked at her face.
+After a while, two venomous serpents crawled out from the nasal of the Princess.
+The young man killed the snakes quickly with his sword, which freed the Princess from the serpents’ curse.

 The two serpents and rice grains

-Another famous myth about this festival revolves around the Shidev Kings.
+Another famous myth about this Festival revolves around the Shidev Kings.
 The Kirats (an ethnic group of Nepal) attacked, looted, and beat Bhaktapur’s residents when the Shidev Kings ruled over Kathmandu.
-The King consulted Shekharacharya – a tantric (one who performs black magic) to prevent such attacks.
+The King consulted Shekharacharya – a tantric (one who performs black magic), to prevent such attacks.
 The tantric transformed himself into a tiger and chased out the Kirats.

 Bhaktapur Durbar Square and Thimi are the two central locations where Bisket Jatra is celebrated.
-The festival at Durbar Square attracts people from all over the Kathmandu valley.
+The Festival at Durbar Square attracts people from all over the Kathmandu valley.
 The locals assemble and erect the main chariot of God Bhairav and another for the Goddess Bhadrakali.
-Bhairava and Bhadrakali are enshrined onto their respective chariots a few days before the Nepali new year.
+Bhairava and Bhadrakali are enshrined in their respective chariots a few days before the Nepali new year.
 They are pulled through the narrow alleys and streets of Bhaktapur by groups of young men.

-Sindur (Vermilion) Jatra is also celebrated during the Bisket Jatra in Balkumari, Thimi.
+Sindur (Vermilion) Jatra is celebrated during the Bisket Jatra in Balkumari, Thimi.
 First, the residents of Thimi gather, pulling their chariots.
-Then, groups of people gather and bring out thirty-two palanquins called Khats that consist of various gods.
+Then, groups of people gather and bring out thirty-two palanquins called Khats, that consist of various gods.
 Next, Sindoor powder is showered over the gods’ statues, and the people apply Vermilion onto each other while offering prayer to the gods.

-When the symbolic hands on the lingo are killed, people feel reassured that the snakes will not kill anyone that year.
+When the symbolic hands on the Lingo are killed, people feel reassured that the snakes will not kill anyone that year.
 People come with butter lamps to where the pole is erected to worship both the pole and the snakes.

 Another myth is that people worship snakes because the reptile is interconnected to rain and water, helping the agricultural land.

-The chariots are then put together to symbolize the successful consummation of the princess’s marriage and the brave son-in-law who released the serpents’ curse from the King’s daughter.
+The chariots are then put together to symbolize the successful consummation of the Princess’s marriage and the brave son-in-law who released the serpents’ curse from the King’s daughter.

-The last two days of the festival are followed by traditional music, rallies, and dances that fill up Bhaktapur’s whole area.
-Thus, Bisket Jatra remains one of the most significant festivals with the most considerable following of Bhaktapur.
+The last two days of the Festival are followed by traditional music, rallies, and dances that fill up Bhaktapur’s whole area.
+Thus, Bisket Jatra remains one of the most significant festivals, with the most considerable following of Bhaktapur.

 Duration of the Bisket Jatra

-Thousands upon thousands of people from all walks of life and religions venture into the Bhaktapur Durbar Square to witness this festival.
+Thousands of people from all walks of life and religions venture into Bhaktapur Durbar Square to witness this festival.
 Yet another myth says anyone who visits the deities and chariots will remain prosperous and happy for the rest of their lives.
-This festival is also celebrated to acknowledge gratitude towards The Hindu God of wrath- Bhairav.
+This Festival is also celebrated to acknowledge gratitude towards The Hindu God of wrath- Bhairav.
 Prayers and food are offered to the chariot of the Hindu God Bhairav with the hope that their sufferings and problems are kept at bay throughout the future.